Skip to main content

 ENTRY REQUIREMENTS

 To be eligible for this course, you will need a degree (Minimum 2:2 Honours) in any discipline.
-You can also apply to this course if you have a professional qualification as either social worker, registered nurse, medical doctor, chartered psychologist, psychotherapist or counsellor.
+You can also apply to this course if you have a professional qualification as either a social worker, registered nurse, medical doctor, chartered psychologist, psychotherapist or counsellor.

-Prior basic training in Counselling or Counselling Skills is required.
+Prior basic training in counselling or counselling skills is required.

 At the time of the application, please provide a personal statement where you introduce yourself, explain your reasons for applying to this course and give information about prior training in this field.